thevpc/nuts/website/.dir-template/src/docs/info/troubleshooting.md

 To run nuts in reset mode type :

 ```
-nuts --reset
+nuts -Z
 ```

 ## kill mode
 **kill mode** is a special variant of reset mode where workspace will not be recreated after deletion.
-This can be achieved by using a combination of reset mode and --skip-boot (-Q)option.
+This can be achieved by using a combination of reset mode and --skip-boot (-Q) option.
 Do not ever invoke it unless you are really knowing what you are doing.
-To run nuts in reset mode type :
+To run nuts in kill mode type :

-To run nuts in prune mode type :
+To run nuts in kill mode type :
 ```
-nuts --reset -Q
+nuts -ZQ
 ```

 ## After invoking reset mode
-After invoking reset mode, nuts commands (installed by nuts settings) will not be available anymore. you should use the jar based invocation at least once to reinstall these commands.
+After invoking reset mode, nuts shell launchers (installed by nuts settings) will not be available anymore.
+PATH environment will point (temporarily) to a non existing folder.
+You should use the jar based invocation at least once to reinstall these commands.

 ```
 java -jar nuts-0.5.7.jar